abresas/ai/README.md

 The training function must have type [ Double ] -> [ Double ],
 so in the 2nd parameter we transform cos into accepting and returning a list.

 0.9 is the learning rate, and 1000 is the times to repeat the training.

+The training function will be called with random numbers between 0 and 1.

 Now we can run the neural network again for varius inputs to see the output: